-The diagnosis of significant bleeding is clinical but may include patients with hypotension, tachycardia, or those likely to need transfusion, urgent endoscopy or surgery.
+The diagnosis of significant bleeding is clinical but significant implies a risk of bleeding to death and may include patients with hypotension, tachycardia, signs of shock, or those needing urgent transfusion, endoscopy or surgery.
 The fundamental eligibility criterion is the responsible clinician's 'uncertainty' as to whether or not to use TXA in a particular patient with GI bleeding.